grame-cncm/embaudio/web/docs/lectures/lecture2.md

 # Lecture 2: Audio Signal Processing Fundamentals

-The goal of this TD is to provide an overview of the basics of digital audio.
+The goal of this lecture is to provide an overview of the basics of digital audio.

 ## Analog Audio Signals